 Departmental business plans operating in conjunction with Permanent Secretary objectives symbolise the extent to which an informal culture of targets based on a principal-agent model has become embedded across Whitehall.
-Rhetorical claim that bureaucratic accountability has been abandoned at the behest of democratic accountability would seem misplaced.
+Rhetorical claims that bureaucratic accountability has been abandoned at the behest of democratic accountability would seem misplaced.
 Where differences do emerge in the pre- and post-2010 approach is that many of the benchmarks are now diffuse outcomes rather than clear and specific goals.
 From the centre downwards a “cascading culture of target-setting” has not been abandoned (Richards 2008; Gains 2003; Talbot 2010).

 Analysis: The Post-Bureaucratic State - Farewell to the Westminster Model?